ThomasMeier/Evariste/README.md

 The starting point is:

-    > Hello there!
+    Hello there!
 What group or property would you like to look at?

-To find see a the group of multiplative units, enter U(n) where n is the terminating value of the group.
+To find see the group of units mod n under multiplication, enter U(n).

-    > U(10)
+    U(10)
-	> (1 3 7 9)
+    (1 3 7 9)

 ## Group Operations